Passed Ranger Quiz

 If you are currently an inactive Ranger but would like to be active again, you will be asked to retake a portion of the test.
 To do so, simply let a Ranger Tester know, and they will give you one scenario to do.
 Once you pass that, you will be free to take on runs and escort Trainers through the Park!

 To be eligible for the Ranger’s scenarios and practical test, all you have to do is pass the Quiz.
 Please also be reminded to send in both the Question and Answer when done.
-Do note you must explain your reasoning behind each answer, as this will help decide whether you know your stuff or not.
-If you don’t explain, it will be sent back as an auto-fail.
+Please explain your reasoning behind each answer.

 **Remember, the Quiz and Test are not to be talked about except with the Testers.
 If you have a question, contact one of them and they will answer as much as they can.